fullstackgenerator/wallet/README.md

 ![image](https://github.com/user-attachments/assets/3a14b810-52d6-4301-a5b9-89391180816b)

 3. Track and Visualize: Your entries appear in the table on the right.
-Click ‘Graph’ for a visual breakdown and download it if needed.
+Click ‘Chart’ for a visual breakdown and download it if needed.

 ![image](https://github.com/user-attachments/assets/28b0e495-ce95-41a6-86ed-a434942e2651)